fstagni/DIRACDocs/source/DeveloperGuide/index.rst

 ==================================

 The DIRAC Developer Guide is describing procedures, rules and practical details for developing new DIRAC components.
-The section :ref:`development_model` describes the code management versioning of the DIRAC release
+The section :ref:`development_model` describes the general code management procedures, building and distribution of the DIRAC releases.

+To work on the code, DIRAC developers need to set up an environment to work on the software components and to test it together with other parts of the distributed system.
+Setting up such an environment is discussed in :ref:`development_environment`.

+Detailed instructions on how to develop various types of DIRAC components are given in :ref:`adding_new_components` chapter.
+It gives examples with explanations, common utilities are discussed as well.
+More detailes on the available interfaces can be found in the :ref:`code_documentation` part.

 For every question, or comment, regarding specific development activities, including suggestion and comments to the `RFC <https://github.com/DIRACGrid/DIRAC/wiki/DIRAC-Requests-For-Comments-%28RFC%29>`_,